Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: A Generalization of FlowCut Property

-This implies that, in $G'$, each outgoing edge of $C(e)$ is fully saturated and each incoming edge does not carry any amount of flow. $f$ is also a valid maximum $(s,t)$-flow for graph $G$.
-This is because $f^*$ is the value of maximum $(s,t)$-flow of $G$ and $f((u,v))\le w((u,v))$ in $G$.
-Therefore, it follows from Equation \ref{eq : outflow f* and inflow 0} that in graph $G$, $f_{in}(C(e))=0$, each outgoing edge of $C(e)$ is fully saturated, and edge $e$ carries exactly $w_{min}(e)$ amount of $(s,t)$-flow.
+This implies that, in $G'$, each outgoing edge of $C$ is fully saturated and each incoming edge does not carry any amount of flow. $f$ is also a valid maximum $(s,t)$-flow for graph $G$ because $f^*$ is the value of maximum $(s,t)$-flow in $G$ and $f((u,v))\le w((u,v))$ in $G$.
+Therefore, it follows from Equation \ref{eq : outflow f* and inflow 0} that in graph $G$, $f_{in}(C)=0$, each outgoing edge of $C$ is fully saturated, and edge $e$ carries exactly $w_{min}(e)$ amount of $(s,t)$-flow.

 We now prove the converse part.
-Suppose there is a maximum $(s,t)$-flow in $G$ such that each outgoing edge of $C(e)$, except $e$, is fully saturated and each incoming edge carries no flow.
-Therefore, $c(C(e))$ in $G$ is $f^*-w_{min}(e)+w(e)$.
-So, in graph $G\setminus \{e\}$, capacity of $C(e)$ is $f^*-w_{min}(e)$.
+Suppose there is a maximum $(s,t)$-flow in $G$ such that each outgoing edge of $C$, except $e$, is fully saturated and each incoming edge carries no flow.
+Therefore, $c(C)$ in $G$ is $f^*-w_{min}(e)+w(e)$.
+So, in graph $G\setminus \{e\}$, capacity of $C$ is $f^*-w_{min}(e)$.
 Since $e$ is a vital edge, it follows from definition that $f^*-w_{min}(e)$ is the capacity of $(s,t)$-mincut in $G\setminus \{e\}$.
-Therefore, $C(e)$ is an $(s,t)$-mincut in $G\setminus \{e\}$.
+Therefore, $C$ is an $(s,t)$-mincut in $G\setminus \{e\}$.
 Hence, each $(s,t)$-cut in $G$ that keeps $u$ on the side of $s$ and $v$ on the side of $t$ has a capacity at least $f^*-w_{min}(e)+w(e)$.
-This implies that $C(e)$ is a mincut for edge $e$. \end{proof}
+This implies that $C$ is a mincut for edge $e$. \end{proof}

-\begin{remark} Theorem \ref{thm : a special assignment of flow} crucially exploits Equation \ref{eq : relevant edge use} which holds for vital edges only.
-Note that $w_{min}(e)=0$ for a nonvital edge $e$.
-Therefore, even after removing nonvital edge $e$ from $G$, $C(e)$ might have capacity $>f^*$. \end{remark}

 The following lemma can be seen as an immediate corollary of Theorem \ref{thm : a special assignment of flow}($2$).

 \begin{lemma} Let $e$ be a vital edge and let $C(e)$ be a mincut for $e$.
 If the capacity of $(s,t)$-mincut remains the same after removing or reducing the capacities of any number of edges from the edge-set of $C(e)$, then $e$ remains a vital edge and $C(e)$ continues to be a mincut for edge $e$. \end{lemma}